WoTTsecurity/agent/docs/examples/simple-webapp/README.md

 ## Setting up the client

 With the server up and running, we can now move on to the client.
-This should be another device (either another Raspberry Pi, or a desktop running Debian).
+This should be *another* device (either Raspberry Pi, or a desktop running Debian).

 In order to connect to the server, we need to know the following: